boterop/habit_hero_api/README.md

 Bcrypt.hash_pwd_salt("api password")
 ```

-use the hash in API_KEY into .env and password token in the header Api-Key
+use the hash in API_KEY into .env and password in the header Api-Key
 e.g.

 ```elixir